You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 VLAN Switching is the most powerful implementation method that sets Just Add Power apart from all other manufactures of Video-over-IP products.
 VLAN Switching is our unique, out-of-the-box approach of using port-based VLANs to dynamically manage traffic flow on a network.
 By using a unique VLAN to keep each video stream isolated on a network, the heavy lifting of sifting through packets and managing IGMP membership is removed from the equation, and the switch is able to perform its most basic function: forwarding packets.
 JADConfig programs a switch for VLAN Switching.

 Multicast Switching describes a system where all Just Add Power devices are in a single VLAN and switching is performed by modifying the Multicast IP of individual units.
-Each Transmitter is given a unique Multicast IP - referred to as a Channel - and a Receiver is assigned the Channel of the Transmitter it is meant to watch.
-The Channel is assigned to the Transmitter and Receiver via a TELNET command.
+Each Encoder is given a unique Multicast IP - referred to as a Channel - and a Decoder is assigned the Channel of the Encoder it is meant to watch.
+The Channel is assigned to the Encoder and Decoder via a TELNET command.
 When using Multicast Switching, switching speeds will not be instant and seamless like they are with VLAN Switching, but the results should be satisfactory given the more strict requirements of the specific project.

 Limitations